If you ever followed some training plan, you have certainly heard about running strides.

 Contrary to sprinting, the goal of running strides is not to run at maximum speed but to focus on proper running technique and gradually accelerate to get the body used to the feeling of running faster.

 There is also a difference in the way that running strides are done.
-They are based on feeling, having the control of your movements, while the goal of sprinting is to achieve maximum speed as fast as possible.
+They are based on feeling, and having control of your movements, while the goal of sprinting is to achieve maximum speed as fast as possible.
 When doing running strides, it’s not the pace that matters, it’s your own feeling.

 Can you do running strides on a treadmill?